trimstray/nginx-admins-handbook/README.md

 ```

 See how `bar` and `path` concatenates.
 If one go to address `http://yourserver.com/foo/path/id?param=1` NGINX will proxy request to `http://127.0.0.1/barpath/id?param=1`.

+As stated in NGINX documentation if `proxy_pass` used without URI (i.e. without path after `server:port`) NGINX will put URI from original request exactly as it was with all double slashes, `../` and so on.

+Look also at the configuration snippets: [Using trailing slashes](#using-trailing-slashes).

 ##### Passing headers